Logo

 2.

-Heather Deen Locklear was born on September 25,1961, in Los Angeles, California, the daughter of Diane, a production executive and Bill Locklear, a UCLA administrator and former Colonel in the United States Marine Corps.
+Heather Deen Locklear was born on September 25,1961, in Los Angeles, California, the daughter of Diane, a production executive, and Bill Locklear, an administrator at the University of California, Los Angeles and former colonel in the United States Marine Corps.

 3.

-Heather Locklear made her earliest screen appearances in the early 1980s with small roles in episodes of CHiPs, 240-Robert and Eight Is Enough, before beginning a long-term collaboration with Aaron Spelling.
+Heather Locklear made her earliest screen appearances in the early 1980s with small roles in episodes of CHiPs, 240-Robert and Eight Is Enough.

 4.